l77l77/mbaytas.github.io/crazyflie.md

 ### Global Variables

 We use global variables to keep track of where things are and expose this data to different parts of our program.
+This is handy because interactivity features like receiving tracking data from QTM and listening to the keyboard will be done on their own threads, and we need to be able to share data between these threads.

 ```python
 # Global vars